etiennekruger/phantomjs-qt5/README.md

+## This repository stores the next version of PhantomJS.
+Do not use this version of Phantomjs!

 # [PhantomJS](http://phantomjs.org) - Scriptable Headless WebKit

 PhantomJS ([www.phantomjs.org](http://phantomjs.org)) is a headless WebKit scriptable with JavaScript or CoffeeScript.
 It is used by hundreds of [developers](https://github.com/ariya/phantomjs/wiki/Buzz) and dozens of [organizations](https://github.com/ariya/phantomjs/wiki/Users) for web-related development workflow.